Inspired by an original article from Marc Jarrett

 So I left.

-Not long afterwards, I started getting busy in a pod run by the most hyper-connected networker I know, @ThomasPower
+Not long afterward, I started getting busy in a pod run by the most hyper-connected networker I know, @ThomasPower

 I will never forget the day he came to my house.